Jens Christian Skou: Career

-In 1997 he received the Nobel Prize in Chemistry (together with Paul D. Boyer and John E. Walker) for his discovery of Na+,K+-ATPase, making him, at the time of his death, the latest Danish Nobel laureate and the first at Aarhus University.
+In 1997 he received the Nobel Prize in Chemistry (together with Paul D. Boyer and John E. Walker) for his discovery of Na+,K+-ATPase, the first at Aarhus University.

 Skou had taken a few years away from his clinical training in the early 1950s to study the action of local anaesthetics.
 He had discovered that a substance’s anaesthetic action was related to its ability to dissolve in a layer of the lipid part of the plasma membrane, the anaesthetic molecules affected the opening of sodium channels which he assumed to be protein.
 This, he argued, would affect the movement of sodium ions and make nerve cells inexcitable, thus causing anaesthesia.

 Skou thought that other types of membrane protein might also be affected by local anaesthetics dissolving in the lipid part of the membrane.
 He therefore had the idea of looking at an enzyme which was embedded in the membrane and finding out if its properties were affected by local anaesthetics.
 He looked at ATPase in crab nerves.

-The enzyme was there, but unfortunately its activity was very variable and he needed a highly active enzyme for his studies.
+The enzyme was there, but its activity was very variable and he needed a highly active enzyme for his studies.
 Eventually he managed to discover that ATPase was most active when exposed to the right combination of sodium, potassium and magnesium ions.
 Only then did he realise that this enzyme might have something to do with the active movement of sodium and potassium across the plasma membrane.
 This idea had been postulated many years before, however, the mechanism was quite unknown.